UNDP_MD_SDG88_Chiscareni_moldova-ecotourism.jpg

 Results

-Transparency and inclusiveness of elections is a key area of assistance ranging from real-time disaggregated data of voter turnout and elections results, accessed by more than 2.7 million users to inclusive electoral education, reaching more than 1.7 million beneficiaries.
+Transparency and inclusiveness of elections is a key area of assistance ranging from real-time disaggregated data of voter turnout and elections results, accessed by more than 2.7 million users, to inclusive electoral education, reaching more than 1.7 million beneficiaries.
 The implementation of the National Integrity and Anticorruption Strategy supported by UNDP has a positive impact on the indicator on facing corruption by various categories of population.

 UNDP is providing policy support to the Government in a few critical areas, mainly around key emerging development challenges.
-UNDP is providing support in tackling energy vulnerability and poverty through the establishment and operationalization of an Energy Vulnerability Reduction Fund, a mechanism for targeted on-bill compensations for vulnerable households with national coverage.
-UNDP is also providing support to the Government is the implementation of the new Digital Transformation Strategy (2023-2030) and related national programmes.
+UNDP is assisting in tackling energy vulnerability and poverty through the continuous operationalization of the Energy Vulnerability Reduction Fund, a mechanism for targeted on-bill compensations for vulnerable households with national coverage.
+In collaboration with the Ministry of Labour and Social Protection, a dedicated intervention on the digital transformation of social protection, to increase its efficiency, outreach, and sustainability, has been initiated.

 2.51